 Tools and resources

-- ADDitude, “the magazine for living well with attention deficit and learning disabilities,” maintains a list of helpful apps and is a great general resource for families.
+- “ADDitude,” which bills itself as “the magazine for living well with attention deficit and learning disabilities,” maintains a list of helpful apps and is a great general resource for families.

-- Time Timer is a visual timer that overlays a traditional analog clockface, providing kids with a visual representation of the time remaining to complete their task.
+- Time Timer is a visual timer that overlays a traditional analog clockface, providing kids with a visual representation of the time remaining to complete a task.

 - Visual calendars can be purchased at low cost (check the Teachers Pay Teachers website for dozens of great resources) or created at no cost ― look on Pinterest for ideas.